sa2c/git-demystified/_episodes/02-commits-and-branches.md

 $ git add AUTHORS
 ~~~
 {: .language-bash}
-We can think of this action as copying the file README.mdown into the staging area.
+We can think of this action as copying the file AUTHORS into the staging area.
 The staging area is a set of files that we think of as the "next proposed commit".

 Let's  the state of our repository, with
 ~~~
 $ git status
 ~~~
 {: .language-bash}
-We now see the file under "Changes to be committed", which tells us that it's different between the staging area and the current commit.
+We now see the AUTHORS file under "Changes to be committed", which tells us that it's different between the staging area and the current commit.
 But it is not under "Changes not staged for commit", so it is the same between the working directory and the staging area.
-Lets make some further changes to the working directory files, by deleting the line we added to the top of the README.mdown file.
+Lets make some further changes to the working directory files, by deleting the line we added to the top of the AUTHORS file.
 Looking at the status now
 ~~~
 $ git status